robparrott/version-control-workshop/vocabulary.rst

 Vocabulary
 ==========

+*Revision*
+  The state of the repository at a certain point in time.

 *Commit*
   To save your changes back to the repository.
-Also a specific set of changes (in this sense a synonym for *revision*).

 *Merge*
   To combine two sets of changes to the files in your project.